 HIGHLIGHTS: Scanning through hours of interviews, selecting the audio bits that could better convey the dynamism at the core of the company’s mission.

-SYNOPSIS: Set in the British seaside, Beautiful in the Morning is a coming of age story about Marielle, an 18 years old girl who during the summer travel to her family country house to reconnect with the women in her family, only for them to be torn apart by an intrusive stranger.
+SYNOPSIS: Set in the British seaside, Beautiful in the Morning is a coming of age story about Marielle, an 18 years old girl who during the summer travels to her family country house to reconnect with the women in her family, only for them to be torn apart by an intrusive stranger.

 HIGHLIGHTS: The Sunday’s editing sessions with the director, discussing passionately on how to represent realistically the emotional world of an 18 years old.